venkat2305/basketball-scorecard/README.md

-# TO do
-1.lower the score a little bit
-2.find a better way to add scores

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜